lsst-sitcom/sitcomtn-009/index.rst

 #.
 The user issues command ``cmd_offset.set_start(z=-1)``, the hexapod moves to z=4.2-1 = 3.2.
 #.
 The user turns off compensation mode using ``cmd_enableLut``, the hexapod stays at z=3.2.

+Note that if step 2 is not in place, the hexapod will not move in step 3.
+For the compensation mode to take effect, the hexapod has to see a previous move or offset command, which is associated with an ``evt_cmdPosition`` event.
+The hexapod cannot simply take its current position as a commanded uncompensated position.
+Otherwise, if the user disable and enable the hexapod a few times in a row, the hexapod will keep drifting.

-Note that if a new ``cmd_move`` or ``cmd_offset`` command is issued while the hexapod is in motion, i.e., moving from point to point, the hexapod CSC would stop the current motion, then reset the target position and start a new motion.
+If a new ``cmd_move`` or ``cmd_offset`` command is issued while the hexapod is in motion, i.e., moving from point to point, the hexapod CSC would stop the current motion, then reset the target position and start a new motion.
 If the new command is a ``cmd_move`` command, the new target position is solely determined by the new command.
 If the new command is a ``cmd_offset`` command, the new target position is obtained by adding the offset to the old target position.